bearhedge/APE-YOLO/design_guidelines.md

-# ApeX Options Design Guidelines
+# APEYOLO Design Guidelines

+## Brand Identity
+**APEYOLO** - "THE SAFEST WAY TO YOLO."

 ## Design Philosophy
-ApeX Options embraces a **monochrome professional aesthetic** with clean lines, subtle shadows, and hairline borders.
+APEYOLO embraces a **monochrome professional aesthetic** with clean lines, subtle shadows, and hairline borders.
 The design prioritizes clarity, readability, and a premium trading experience.

 ## Color Palette